 Chili Kiwi Backpackers

 An ideal hostel for backpackers, Chili Kiwi offers a easy-going atmosphere and a bar serving craft beers.
 They also organize outdoor activities for guests at an additional cost.
 The hostel is clean and quiet and offers comfortable beds.

 With a beautiful sun-filled common room, Okori Hostel is another perfect spot for your Pucon getaway.
-The hosts are very friendly and offers some great local tips.
+The hosts are very friendly and offer some great local tips.
 You’ll get comfortable and clean beds, access to a huge kitchen, and a nice fireplace to warm up after a long day.

 Mirador los Volcanes

 Owned and operated by a lovely local couple, Mirador los Volcanoes offers great views of the Villarrica Volcano.
 It’s a perfect choice for families as each of the three cabins comes fully equipped.

-With an impressive modern design, Makie Hotel offers spacious and stylish rooms.
+With an impressive modern design, Maki Hotel offers spacious and stylish rooms.
 It’s located on a quiet street just a couple blocks from the center of Pucon.
 They also offer a great breakfast, with vegan options.

 Hotel Casa Solaria

 Perched on a hill with stunning views over a lake, Antumalal is an absolute treat.
-The rooms offer beautiful vistas of and some even have a wood fireplace.
+The rooms offer beautiful vistas and some even have a wood fireplace.
 The hotel has a wonderful garden with hidden waterfalls.

 &beyond Vira Vira

 With suites starting from $525 USD per night, Vira Vira is a luxurious and remote getaway located in a beautiful park with natural lagoons.
-This eco-focused resort also house a working farm and cheese factory.
+This eco-focused resort also houses a working farm and cheese factory.

-Over the years, as Pucon has become a hotter destination for Chileans and foreigners alike, and the restaurant scene has also grown.
+Over the years, as Pucon has become a hotter destination for Chileans and foreigners alike, the restaurant scene has also grown.
 You can find some great restaurants, cafes, and pubs in town, most located on the main street, Avenida Bernardo O’Higgins.
 Here are a few of our favorite places.

 La Trattoria da Pietro

 Although you wouldn’t expect a good italian restaurant in Pucon, surprisingly La Trattoria serves up authentic homemade fare.
 They offer delicious pizzas and and perfectly cooked homemade pastas.
 A perfect place to grab a warm and hearty meal before your trek up the volcano.

 297 Cafe Bistro